schldwcht/nos.nl-news-in-pictures/README.md

 * There is no documentation available about the endpoint https://public-api.nos.nl at the time of writing.

 ## How to contribute
-Please open a pull request if you have additions to the project.
+Please follow the Object Calisthenics rules for the coding standard, see https://github.com/object-calisthenics/phpcs-calisthenics-rules and open a pull request if you have additions to the project.
 1. An item on the road map is to retrieve all photos on one day published by the NOS regardless of the selected ones.
 There is no known endpoint for that, so based on the id numbers using the nieuws-in-beeld.json it would be able to guess the missing numbers and retrieve the 'missing' photos.
 The filename has a known pattern:
 ```
 https://nos.nl/data/image/2019/09/07/575618/3840x2160a.jpg